Ronald Mack

 Sir Ronald William Mack (20 May 1904 – 12 February 1968) was an Australian politician.

-He was born at Warrnambool to wool buyer Frederick David Mack and Elizabeth Edith Hatton.
+Mack was born at Warrnambool to wool buyer Frederick David Mack and Elizabeth Edith née Hatton (both Victorian-born).
 He attended Warrnambool High School and qualified as an accountant in 1927.
 From 1930 he ran his own accountancy firm.
-On 20 February 1935, he married Helen Isobel Janet Lindsay; they had one son.
-He later remarried fellow accountant Winifred Helen Crutchfield on 20 September 1958.
+On 16 February 1935 he married Helen Isabel Janet Lindsay, née Nicol (died 1957), a 38-year-old divorcee; they had one son.
+He later remarried on 20 September 1958 Winifred Helen Crutchfield, née Campion, a 49-year-old widow and a teacher of commerce.
 From 1939 to 1940 he was a member of Warrnambool City Council.
 He served in World War II and was twice mentioned in dispatches; he lost his right eye at El Alamein.
-From 1944 he was again an accountant, and he became involved in the Liberal and Country Party.
-He served one term in the Victorian Legislative Assembly as the member for Warrnambool.
-In 1955 he was elected to the Victorian Legislative Council as a member for Western Province.
-He served as Minister of Health from 1961 to 1965, when he was elected President of the Legislative Council.
-He was knighted in 1967, but died the following year at Hawthorn.
+From 1944, he was again an accountant, and he became involved in the Liberal and Country Party.

+Mack served one term in the Victorian Legislative Assembly as the member for Warrnambool.
+On 18 June 1955 he was elected to the Victorian Legislative Council as a member for Western Province.
+He served as Minister of Health from 26 July 1961 to 14 September 1965, He was elected President of the Legislative Council in September 1965, a position he held until his death from cancer in his flat at Hawthorn on 12 February 1968.
+He was knighted in 1967, Warrnambool's first.